zzonyo/trust-docs-test/source/index.html.md

 |	errMessage ]}	|	string	|	FALSE	|	Error message of rejection	|

 Note:<br>
-•	The acceptance of offer cancellation does not implicate a success of cancellation.
-User should query that offer after the cancellation to confirm its status.<br>
+•	The acceptance of offer cancellation does not implicate the success of cancellation.
+Users should query the offer after the cancellation to confirm its status.<br>

 ## Query lending/borrow offers